espolhemus/Module_09_Challenge/README.md

 Module 09 - Surf's Up Challenge

 ## Overview of Project
-This project involves using Jupyter Notebooks, SQLite, pandas, numpy, and SQLite to anaylyze weather-related data drawn from various weather stations on the island of Oahu.
+This project involves using Jupyter Notebooks, SQLite, pandas, numpy, and SQLite to analyze weather-related data drawn from various weather stations on the island of Oahu.

 ### Purpose
-The purpose of this challenge is to take an SQLite databse containing weather observations from multiple reporting stations spanning a number of years, execute SQL queries to parse the data, and present the underlying data in a manner that will allow for informed business decisions to be made regarding the viability of opening a Surf Shop in the area.
+The purpose of this challenge is to take an SQLite database containing weather observations from multiple reporting stations spanning a number of years, execute SQL queries to parse the data, and present the underlying data in a manner that will allow for informed business decisions to be made regarding the viability of opening a Surf Shop in the area.

 ## Results
 The results of our analysis are as follows: